 hypoallergenic.
 However, there are many allergic people for whom this breed does not trigger their

-symptoms, but since the proteins in cat saliva which stimulate allergies are consistent across cat breeds
+symptoms.
+Since the proteins in cat saliva which stimulate allergies are consistent across cat breeds,

-some allergy sufferers may not be able to share their home with a Cornish Rex.
+some allergy sufferers still may not be able to share their home with a Cornish Rex.